Welcome to Maryville Junior High School!

 Leaving School – Students are not permitted to leave school grounds at any time during the school day without permission from the main office.
 When parents or guardians come to pick up their children during school hours, they must come into the office and sign out their children.
 Please allow fifteen (15 minutes) for the checkout process.
 In accordance with Maryville City School Board Policy, a student who leaves school after the school day has begun will be recorded absent from all classes he/she misses.
 A student absent more than 50% of the school day will be counted absent for the entire school day.

 Library – Hours are 7:30 a.m. to 4:30 p.m.
-Students may go to the library before and after school for quiet study time and checking out of books.
+Students may go to the library before and after school or during break to study quietly, check out of books or utilize the maker-space.

 Lockers – Each student is assigned a locker.
 Periodic inspections will be made during the school year.
 Use only the locker assigned to you.
 Do not tamper with another student’s locker.
 All students are encouraged put a lock on their lockers.
 The school reserves the right to inspect student lockers at any time.